Alex Cintrón

-Alexander Cintrón (born December 17, 1978) is a Puerto Rican former professional baseball infielder and current hitting coach for the Houston Astros of Major League Baseball (MLB).
-He played in MLB for the Arizona Diamondbacks, Chicago White Sox, Baltimore Orioles, and Washington Nationals.
+Alexander Cintrón (born December 17, 1978) is a Puerto Rican former professional baseball infielder who is currently the hitting coach for the Texas Rangers of Major League Baseball (MLB).
+He played in MLB for the Arizona Diamondbacks, Chicago White Sox, Baltimore Orioles, and Washington Nationals and was also the hitting coach for the Houston Astros.

 Playing career

 Arizona Diamondbacks

 Cintrón was drafted in the 36th round (1,103rd overall) of the 1997 Major League Baseball draft by the Arizona Diamondbacks.
 He spent the 1997 season with the Arizona League Diamondbacks where he hit .197 with six doubles, a triple and 20 RBI in 43 games.
 He also appeared in one game with the Lethbridge Black Diamonds in the Pioneer League and went 1-for-3.

 In 1998, Cintrón spent the season with Rookie-League Lethbridge and hit .264 with 11 doubles, four triples, three home runs and 34 RBI in 67 games.

 Cintrón hit .307 with 25 doubles, four triples, three home runs and 64 RBI in 128 games with the Class-A Advanced High Desert Mavericks during the 1999 season.
 He was also named to the California League All-Star team.

 Cintrón played in 125 games for the Double-A El Paso Diablos and hit .301 with 30 doubles, six triples, four home runs and 59 RBIs in 2000.
 He was fourth in the Texas League in hits with 157, fifth in at-bats with 522 and tenth in average.
 He was also named to the Texas League All-Star team.

 In 2001, Cintrón hit .292 with 24 doubles, three triples, three home runs and 35 RBIs in 107 games for the Triple-A Tucson Sidewinders.
 He was recalled from Tucson to the Diamondbacks on July 23.
 Cintrón made his major league debut with the D-Backs on July 24, 2001.
-He collected his first major-league hit with a single off the New York Mets Donne Wall on August 3.
+He collected his first major-league hit with a single off the New York Mets' Donne Wall on August 3.
 Cintrón hit .286 with a triple in eight games with the Diamondbacks, and was optioned back to Tucson on August 6.

 Cintrón played in 38 games with the D'Backs over four separate stints in 2002, batting .213 with 4 RBI.
 He was initially recalled on May 8, but played in just two games.
 He was recalled a second time on June 11 and reported to Yankee Stadium to play against the New York Yankees.
 He was optioned to Tucson again on June 26, but returned on July 1 after Erubiel Durazo was injured.
 Cintrón was returned to Tucson after the All-Star Break but was recalled for the final time on August 21.